gurugubelllik/Epoch-extraction-methods/README.md

-# CSSP_Results
+# Epeoch_Extraction_Results

-Created for supporting the manuscript submitted to CSSP letters.
+Created for supporting the manuscript submitted to ICASSP-2021.

 This repository have the state-of-the-art epoch extraction algorithms.

 Some of the algorithms are taken from covarep toolbox (git@github.com:covarep/covarep.git)

-To reproduce the results submitted to the CSSP letters titled "Towards Improving the Performance of Epoch extraction From Telephonic Speech", use the matlab script Results_Epoch_extraction.m

-Contact: Krishna Gurugubellli (krishna.gurugubelli@research.iiit.ac.in)
+Contact: Krishna Gurugubellli (krishna.gurugubelli@research.iiit.ac.in), and Purva sharma (purva.sharma@research.iiit.ac.in)